y-u-k-o/flexgrid/README.md

 ## Example

-Check out the [live demo](https://codepen.io/yukozlovskiy/full/QGrbBN/) or take a look at the [example folder].
+Check out the [live demo](https://codepen.io/yukozlovskiy/full/QGrbBN/) or take a look at the [example folder](https://github.com/yukozlovskiy/flexgrid/tree/master/example).

 ## How to use